Completing the FAFSA

 When will I get my financial aid award letter?

-You will receive an email to access Student Aid Report (SAR) information after you send in your FAFSA.
+You will receive an email to access the Student Aid Report (SAR) information after you send in your FAFSA.
 If you did not supply an e-mail address, a paper SAR will be mailed to you.
 You must make any corrections requested on the form and mail or transmit it back as directed.

 We begin sending award notices in the spring and continue through the summer.
 This may be sent to you electronically, so please check your UW email and MyUW regularly.
 The award notice shows you the types and amount of aid you are eligible to receive.
 Your award may be an estimate until we complete the review of your FAFSA information.
 Please accept your aid as directed, even if you are requesting or expecting changes.
 Unaccepted awards are subject to cancelation.